Komodo/macros/README.md

 ## Contributing

+Got a handy macro yourself?
 Please submit a pull request to have your macro added to this list.